 Snap-in dentures are the best in terms of stability.
 They are firmly snapped into place using anchors on nearby teeth or dental implants.
 Patients who are missing teeth but have enough bone density to support an implant might benefit from these dentures.

-What is the difference between dentures and false teeth?
+What is the difference between denture and false teeth?

-Dentures and artificial teeth are, in all honesty, the same thing.
+Denture and false teeth are, in all honesty, the same thing.
 Both terms can be used interchangeably.
 They are artificial prosthetic devices that are used to repair dental anomalies caused by periodontal disease, tooth decay, facial injuries, and other diseases.

 Can false teeth be fitted permanently?